MrFox42/minarch/README.md

 - Achievement progress
 - Better indication of pristine artifacts
 - Option to ignore dig sites you hate
-- Option to protect races: don't show solves for certain races in the companion and show confirmation dialog when solving from the main window

 If you're curious about all planned features, visit the [Upcoming features page](https://www.curseforge.com/wow/addons/minimal-archaeology/pages/minimal-archaeology/upcoming-features).